mosull20/destination-film-ms2/TESTING.md

     * All js files run through JSHint, on first run I got many errors to do with es6, on searching Code Institute Slack community, I found adding the following lines `/* jshint esversion: 6 */
 /* globals $:false */` corrected many of these warnings.

-    * Two files produced multiple errors - weather.js file: most errors related to the recommendation of using dot notation in places, and missing or unnecessary semi-colons.
+    * Weather.js file: most errors related to the recommendation of using dot notation in places, and missing or unnecessary semi-colons.
 All these I was able to correct.
-One warning remains relating to "one unused variable $".
+Another warning related to "one unused variable $".
 This refers to the second line above (`/* globals $:false */`).
+I removed this as it was not required in this file.
+No warnings remain.
     ![Warning image](assets/testing-images/weather-jshint-warnings.png)

-    * The second file with multiple errors was my maps.js file.
+    * Maps.js - The second file with multiple errors was my maps.js file.
 The warnings were due to the fact that I was reusing variables that were already defined.
 I have detailed this below in bugs and fixes.
     ![Warning image](assets/testing-images/maps-jshint-warnings.png)
+    After taking the actions detailed below and running the code through again, 2 warnings remain - one to do with 'google' being an undefined variable.
+As this is from google maps api code, I did not want to change any code but I found a solution on [Ember.js](https://discuss.emberjs.com/t/google-is-not-defined-jshint-error/5762) which was to add `/* global google */` at the top of the file.
+It also shows initMap as an unused variable.
+My initMap() function defined here is called in destinations.html as per google api code, so jshint does not see this.

+    * Destinations.js file passes with no errors or warnings

+    * SendEmail.js - logs one undefined variable (emailjs) and one unused variable (sendMail).
+This code is from the emailJS API and is called in my contact.html file.

+    * Script.js -

 ## Manual Testing